 Most Palestinian workers who receive work permits are employed in construction.
-Without effective governmental enforcement of the law, the rate of work accidents (mostly falling from a great height) in construction increases every year, mostly due to falling from height.
+Without effective government enforcement of the law, the rate of work accidents (mostly falling from large heights) in construction increases every year.
 After these accidents, Palestinian workers are left to pay for hospital bills and are given no benefits or compensation.

-Abuse at checkpoints: Workers are forced to waste energy and time, even many hours, waiting at checkpoints, due to lack of efficiency in the checkpoint system and abuse and harrassment by soldiers and security personnel.
+Abuse at checkpoints: Workers are forced to waste energy and time waiting at checkpoints, due to lack of efficiency in the checkpoint system and abuse and harassment by soldiers and security personnel.